SovereignCloudStack/scs-did-creator/README.md

 ### Configure scs-did-creator

-Mandatory content for DID document is are taken from `config.yaml`.
+Mandatory content for the DID document is taken from `config.yaml`.

 ```yaml
 issuer: "did:web:example.com"